Leave of Absence

 A student who is in good standing may apply to the Dean of Students Office for a Leave of Absence, after which he or she may return to the University without formal application for readmission.
 If you feel that you need to take a Leave of Absence, please call the Dean of Students Office at extension 7423 to set up an appointment with a dean.
 For further information regarding Leaves of Absence, please refer to the information below.

 A student on leave of absence is on inactive status at the University.
-It is not necessary to reapply for admission in order to return to active status, but you must inform the Dean of Students Office in writing of your plan to re-enroll.
-The changes that occur when you take a Leave of Absence are explained below.
+All leaves of absence are approved for one (1) semester at a time and it is the expectation of the University that the student will return to Clark to complete their degree at the end of the leave.
+You may not take a leave of absence to attend another college; regulations state that you must withdraw from your current school so as not to be dual-enrolled.
+If you plan to take classes elsewhere, you must fill out a Withdrawal Form rather than a Leave of Absence Form.
+It is not necessary to reapply for admission in order to return to active status from leave status, but you must inform the Dean of Students Office in writing of your plan to re-enroll.
+The changes that occur when you take a leave of absence are explained below.

 Returning to Clark:

-In the semester pr oc eeding the semester in which you indicated you plan to return, you will receive a letter from the Dean of Students Office asking you to verify your plans for returning.
-A card will be enclosed for you to either indicate that you plan to return or request an extension of your leave.
-The card serves as the required written notification of your intent to return to active status.
-Returning the card helps us keep track of your status and to ensure that you get the appropriate information to facilitate your enrollment.
+In the semester during which you are on leave, you will receive a notification from the Dean of Students Office asking you to verify your plans for returning.
+An email will be sent to your Clark email address asking you to either indicate that you plan to return, request an extension of your leave, or notify us that you are withdrawing.
+It is important you respond to this email, as it serves as the required written notification of your intent to return to active status or to extend your leave.
+Responding to the email helps us keep track of your status and to ensure that you get the appropriate information to facilitate your enrollment.
+Failure to respond results in being withdrawn from the University.

 Leaves for the purpose of studying abroad are arranged through the Study Abroad Program.

 When you take a leave, your course selection for the coming semester is automatically canceled.
-After you notify us that you are returning you will be sent material to select your courses in advance.
+After you notify us that you are returning you will be sent materials to select your courses in advance.
+If you have difficulties getting in touch with your faculty advisor, contact Academic Advising at 508-793-7468.

-If you take a Leave of Absense at the end of the semester, after you have finished your courses, it is not necessary to drop them.
+If you take a Leave of absence at the end of the semester, after you have finished your courses, it is not necessary to drop them.

 Length of Leave: